Anyone who has plucked a chicken by hand knows just how tiresome the process can be.

-Because plucking sure can be messy Yardbird were smart enough to include an integrated irrigation ring that connects to a standard garden hose connector for hands-free flushing.
-This is a terrific feature that isn’t necessarily found on more expensive models., so to see it on th Yardbird at its price point is a big selling point.
+Because plucking sure can be messy Yardbird was smart enough to include an integrated irrigation ring that connects to a standard garden hose connector for hands-free flushing.
+This is a terrific feature that isn’t necessarily found on more expensive models, so to see it on the Yardbird at its price point is a big selling point.
 There is also a feather chute that deposits feathers into a bucket beneath.

 There’s very little to complain about but if we had it all our own way, we would put the power switch in a more visible location.

 One other thing worth mentioning is that the Yardbird 21833 is a good choice if you need a plucker that can easily be moved around thanks to the wheels that smoothly roll across rough terrain.